DaveKeehl/svelte-reveal/README.md

 ## Documentation

-The documentation is available [here](./packages/svelte-reveal/README.md).
+You can find full documentation on [svelte-reveal.dev](https://svelte-reveal.dev).

 ## Monorepo